MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 - How many mobile apps are games and what is the general categorical distribution of <strong>apps by genre</strong>?
 - What are the <strong>most popular mobile games</strong> by total popular rating?

-### STRETCH CHALLENGE:

-Answer these questions in a custom Markdown or text file and be prepared to share your responses with others.
+## **Answer these questions in a custom Markdown or text file and be prepared to share your responses with others.**

+---

+## Stretch Challenges

+- Come up with at least **five more questions** from the dataset.
+(You do not have to answer them!)
+- Explore the SeaBorn documentation and construct at least **one additional unique visualization**.